 Business ownership is considered as successful if the investment generates a certain return between the deal entry and deal exit.
-Both milestones – entry (when you either buy business or open a company) and exit (when you sell business or close the company) – are of crucial importance for the investor, although often poorly addressed.
+Both milestones – entry (when you either buy business or open a company) and exit (when you either buy a business or open a business) and exit (when you sell a business or close it) – are crucial to the investor, albeit often poorly treated.
 How to approach the M&A process?
-Which are the key factors determining the success of the M&A deal?
-Which motives will encourage you to think about this step and how many other motives will be overlooked?
-Do you know what deal is realistic to expect?
-Does the subject M&A transaction provide you with a better basis for your tomorrow?
-I answer these and many different questions below.
+How can the M&A process be approached?
+What are the key factors for the success of the M&A deal?
+What motives will encourage you to think about this step and how many other motives will be overlooked?
+What deal is realistic to expect?
+Does the subject M&A transaction offer you a better basis for your future?
+I answer these and many other questions below.

 Buy or sell business – how to approach?

-First and foremost, knowing how to approach the M&A is of great importance.
-Over the decades, the market shaped the M&A process to such an extent that it consists out of most optimal activities.
-It reflects knowledge and experience of all participants that dealt with mergers and acquisitions in the past.
+First and foremost, it is very important to know how to deal with the M&A. Over the decades, the market has shaped the M&A process to such an extent that it consists of the most optimal activities.
+It reflects the knowledge and experience of all participants who have dealt with mergers and acquisitions in the past.
 Therefore, going for a non-standard approach is unlikely to pay off.
-Information sharing, process dynamics, risk perception, and last but not least, confidence gaps critically affect the likelihood of M&A deal success.
-Consequently, M&A process & M&A best practice misconduct is often just a waste of time and money.
+Information exchange, process dynamics, risk perception, and last but not least, trust gaps critically affect the likelihood of M&A deal success.
+Consequently, the misconduct of M&A process & M&A best practice is often just a waste of time and money.